Charts and Graphs Quiz Best MCQs

 The area of each rectangle represented the respective class frequencies.
 When the class intervals are equal, the rectangles all have the same width and their heights directly represent the class frequencies.
 For the case in which class intervals are not all equal, the height of the rectangle (bar) over an unequal class interval, is to be adjusted because it is area and not the height that measures frequency.
 This means that the height of a rectangle must be proportionally decreased if the length of the corresponding class interval increases.

-The feature of a histogram is that there is no gap (space) between the vertical bars because the variable plotted on the horizontal axis is quantitative and the variable is from the measure of scale either interval or ratio.
-Thus, the histogram provides an easily interpreted visual representation of a frequency distribution.
+The important feature of the Histogram graph is that there is no gap (space) between the vertical bars because the variable plotted on the horizontal axis is quantitative and the variable is from the measure of scale either interval or ratio.
+Thus, it provides an easily interpreted visual representation of a frequency distribution.
 Note that class midpoints are used as labels for the classes.

-The Histogram allows us to analyze extremely large datasets by reducing them to a single graphical representation which is used to show primary, secondary, and tertiary peaks in data and also helps us by giving a visual representation of the statistical significance of those peaks.
+It allows us to analyze extremely large datasets by reducing them to a single graphical representation which is used to show primary, secondary, and tertiary peaks in data, and also helps us by giving a visual representation of the statistical significance of those peaks.

 An alternative to the histogram is kernel density estimation, which uses a kernel to smooth samples.
 This will construct a smooth probability density function, which will, in general, more accurately reflect the underlying variable.

-To draw a histogram from the continuous grouped frequency distribution, the following steps are taken.
+To draw a histogram graph from the continuous grouped frequency distribution, the following steps are taken.

 1. Mark the class boundaries of the classes along the x-axis.